meco-group/impact-2025/index.md

 In this workshop, participants will engage in hands-on exploration of model predictive control applied to mechatronic systems.
 By engaging with cutting-edge tools and techniques, participants will develop the skills necessary to configure and deploy model predictive controllers on real hardware.

-To streamline the guided exercises, the workshop makes use of the free and open-source [Rockit](https://gitlab.kuleuven.be/meco-software/rockit) [1] and [Impact](https://gitlab.kuleuven.be/meco-software/impact) [2][3] software frameworks developed by the [MECO Research Team](https://www.mech.kuleuven.be/en/pma/research/meco) at KU Leuven and built on top of the numerical optimization framework [CasADi](https://github.com/casadi/casadi) [4], designed for efficient nonlinear programming.
+To streamline the guided exercises, the workshop makes use of the free and open-source [Rockit](https://gitlab.kuleuven.be/meco-software/rockit) [1] and [Impact](https://gitlab.kuleuven.be/meco-software/impact) [2][3] software frameworks developed by the [MECO Research Team](https://www.mech.kuleuven.be/en/pma/research/meco) at KU Leuven and built on top of the numerical optimization framework [CasADi](https://web.casadi.org/) [4], designed for efficient nonlinear programming.

 Exercises will be mainly in Python and Matlab.
-Attendees can later adopt the presented open-source software frameworks in their research.
+Attendees can later adopt the presented open-source software frameworks in their research/applications.

 While foundational concepts of nonlinear programming, optimal control and model predictive control will be briefly introduced, the course focuses on learning-by-doing.
 The course prioritizes practical know-how, enabling participants to directly apply Impact to tackle real-world control challenges.